OpenTreeOfLife/peyotl/README.md

 Use:
     python setup.py test

 to trigger the unittests.
-The wiki https://github.com/OpenTreeOfLife/peyotl/wiki/testing describes the other tests scripts.
+The [testing page](http://opentreeoflife.github.io/peyotl/testing/) of the documentation site describes the other tests scripts.